ghaiklor/terminal-canvas/docs/Cursor.md

 ## Class: Cursor
 By default, creates simple cursor that writes direct to `stdout`.
-If you want to work with other streams, you can pass custom `stdout` stream in.
+If you want to work with other streams, you can pass custom `stdout` stream in or an array of streams.

 ### Cursor.write(data)